Review · Heybike

 Who should buy it (and who should skip)

-Buy this if you want fat tires + folding + Class 3 throttle for under $1,000.
-Skip this if you mostly ride pavement and prefer a smoother torque-sensor pedal feel — the Lectric XP 4 ($999) is the better road-commuter at the same price.
+Buy this if you want fat tires + folding + Class 3 pedal-assist for around $1,500.
+Skip this if you mostly ride pavement and prefer a smoother torque-sensor pedal feel — the Lectric XP 4 ($999) is the better road-commuter at a lower price.
 Skip this if you need a real cargo bike — Mars 2.0 has a rear rack but it's not Tern-GSD-rated for passengers.

 Is the Heybike Mars 2.0 actually Class 3 (28 mph)?